fgrehm/vocker/README.md

 ## DEPRECATION NOTICE

-This plugin is about to be merged back into Vagrant core and will be deprecated once Vagrant 1.4 is out.
-I'll ship just one more version with the updates to align with the changes introduced on the corresponding pull request.
+The has been merged back into Vagrant core and will be deprecated once Vagrant 1.4 is out.
+I'll ship just one more version with the updates to align with the changes introduced on the corresponding [pull request](https://github.com/mitchellh/vagrant/pull/2549).

-Please keep an eye on https://github.com/mitchellh/vagrant/pull/2549 for most up to date information.

 ## Installation